 • The outdoor fan motor is damaged, dying or dead.

 • Your heat pump has a refrigerant leak.
-This is possible if you’re hearing bubbling or hissing sounds.
+This is possible if you’re hearing bubbling or hissing noises.
 Or if you discover a sweet, formaldehyde-like odor close to the outdoor unit.

 Estimated Repair Cost

-Like we mentioned before, there are a lot of reasons why your heat pump won’t defrost.
-But here are several estimated costs for some of these issues.
+Like we mentioned before, there are many reasons why your heat pump won’t defrost.
+But here are a number estimated costs for some of these issues.
 Keep in mind your cost may vary based on your heat pump brand, model and the severity of the issue.

 • Replace reversing valve: $200–$600